djgroen/facs/README.md

 FACS generates two types of output files, providing detailed insights into the simulation:

-Individual Event Files: These files contain information on individual infections, hospitalizations, recoveries, and deaths.
+### Individual Event Files:

+These files contain information on individual infections, hospitalizations, recoveries, and deaths.
 Each file is generated in CSV format and named according to the event and processor rank:

-- covid_out_infections_rank.csv
+- out_infections_rank.csv
-- covid_out_hospitalisations_rank.csv
+- out_hospitalisations_rank.csv
-- covid_out_recoveries_rank.csv
+- out_recoveries_rank.csv
-- covid_out_deaths_rank.csv
+- out_deaths_rank.csv

 Each of these files includes time-stamped data on individual events, allowing for granular analysis of how the disease progresses and affects the population over time.